raspberrypilearning/editor-hello-world/en/step_10.md

 --- task ---

+➡️ Create a function to simulate rolling a dice.

+➡️ Call the function to run the code inside it.
+--- /task ---

 Create a function called `roll_dice()`, that prints out a number that you can choose.
-Then call the function at the bottom of your code.

---- /task ---

-Your code should look like this:

 --- code ---
 ---